ky1ejs/osx-box-bootstrap/README.md

 You can find the docs at [http://docs.ansible.com/](http://docs.ansible.com/)

+**Update the included components in this repository:**

+To update the dependencies of this repository you have to install [DepMan](https://github.com/viktorbenei/depman), then in this folder:

+  $ depman update

 Run the *setup_playbook.yml* with ansible:

   $ ansible-playbook -e bitrise_box_version=[box-version, example: r2p3] --private-key ~/.vagrant.d/insecure_private_key -i hosts setup_playbook.yml